mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+May 7, 2018
+- Use C-based capinout program instead of the old capinout.sh to capture stdin and stdout.
+See trunk/src-tool/capinout.
+Removes limitations associated with use ctrl-C to break monitored programs and the display of passwords in telnet and ssh.
+- Include support for saki bulk\_download zip processing to extract seperatly submitted reports, and summarizes missing submits.
+- Add checks to user-provided email to ensure they are printable characters.
+- While grading, if user-supplied email does not match zip file name, proceed to grade the results, but include note in the table reflecting *cheating*.
+Require to recover from cases where student enters garbage for an email address.
+- Change telnetlab grading to not look at tcpdump output for passwords -- capinout fix leads to correct character-at-a-time transmission to server.

 April 26, 2018
 - Transition to use of "labtainer" to start lab, and "stoplab" to stop it.
 - Add --version option to labtainer command.